dandv/smartlook.github.io/_docs/sdk/xamarin.md

 static void ClearGlobalEventProperties();
 ```

 Global event properties can be set `Immutable` the same way session properties.
-Immutable property value cannot be changes once it is set (it can be removes and set again, though).
+Immutable property value cannot be changed once it is set (it can be removed and set again, though).

 ### Shareable session URL